kk7nc/Text_Classification/README.rst

 ~~~~~~~~~~~~~~~~~
 Random Projection
 ~~~~~~~~~~~~~~~~~
 Random projection or random feature is a dimensionality reduction technique mostly used for very large volume dataset or very high dimensional feature space.
-Text and document, especially with weighted feature extraction, generate huge number of features.
+Text and document, especially with weighted feature extraction, can contain a huge number of underlying features.
-Many researchers addressed Random Projection for text data for text mining, text classification and/or dimensionality reduction. we start to review some random projection techniques.
+Many researchers addressed Random Projection for text data for text mining, text classification and/or dimensionality reduction.
+We start to review some random projection techniques.

 .. image:: docs/pic/Random%20Projection.png